So many wise ones throughout history have counseled on the power

 Whether it’s an online post, a new social conversation, working with/giving to an organization or a movement, or whether it’s a just a little nudge in the space of your own heart and soul, it’s all good.
 A paradigm shift is inherently a shift in consciousness at every level.
 L.O.V.E. is always a good starting place.

-Joni gained expertise in leadership and cultural transformation through experience ranging from the jungle to the boardroom, from the C-suite to the podium, the African Bush to Asian Temples, and from universities to the UN.
-She taught Religion and Culture at Chestnut Hill College and Applied Ethics at Drexel U and contributed to “Stepping Stones To Success, vol. 1,” with Deepak Chopra and Jack Canfield. www.jonicarley.com
+Dr. Joni Carley, author of “The Alchemy of Power: Mastering the invisible factors of leadership” gained expertise in leadership and cultural transformation through experience ranging from the jungle to the boardroom, from the C-suite to the podium, the African Bush to Asian Temples, and from universities to the UN.
+A former professor and current consultant, Dr. Joni contributed to “Stepping Stones To Success, vol. 1,” with Deepak Chopra and Jack Canfield.